 In September of 1912, he applied for (and subsequently received) permission to remodel the house, including lowering the front entrance to street level so that it entered into the basement, and adding a rear ell.
 The remodeling was designed by architects Bigelow and Wadsworth.

-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN A-67).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN A-67).

 Click here to view scans of selected drawings from the 1912 remodeling.

 The Thayers continued to live at 340 Beacon until about 1918, when they moved to New York City and he became president of Chase National Bank.